TriKro/rsb-content/part2-the_index/what-are-you-trying-to-learn.md

 Mapping the intersection of these two questions gives us a 2x2 matrix:

-Based on this, if we have a clear hypothesis of who our customer is and what we think they will pay for, we can conduct an _Evaluative Market Experiment_ such as a smoke test.
+Based on this, if we have a clear hypothesis of who our customer is and what we think they will pay for, we can conduct an e_valuative market experiment,_ such as a smoke test.

 ![](/assets/framework - lean startup playbook copy.png)

-If we don’t have a clear idea of who our customer is, we can do Generative Market Research, such as data mining.
+If we don’t have a clear idea who our customer is, we can do _generative market research_, such as data mining.

 Similarly, if we have a clear hypothesis of which features will solve the customer’s problems, we can do an e_valuative product experiment_ such as _Wizard of Oz_ testing.
-If we do not know which features will lead to an acceptable solution, we can do _Generative Product Research_ such as a _Concierge Product_ to try and come up with new ideas.
+If we do not know which features will lead to an acceptable solution, we can do g_enerative product research,_ such as a c_oncierge product,_ to come up with new ideas.

-Any framework is an oversimplification of reality!
-This index is a quick way to navigate to the correct method, but doesn’t mean you don’t need to think.
+Remember that any framework is an oversimplification of reality.
+This index is a quick way to navigate to the correct method, but that doesn’t mean you can stop thinking after you find it.

 The _Index of Questions_ and the _Index of Methods_ show the complete list of questions and their corresponding methods.
-But first we’ll look at the details of market vs. product and generative vs. evaluative.
+But first we’ll look at the details of _Market vs. Product_ and _Generative vs. Evaluative_.